Tohoku Storm Chaser5 out of 5 based on 34 reviews

 Medical and Emergency Evacuation Insurance

 Due to the inherent risk involved in alpine pursuits, and in the interest of your safety, Japan Ski Tours strongly recommends all participants to bring insurance that provides full medical and emergency evacuation coverage.
-Japan Ski Tours will NOT provide insurance for participants on any JST tour.
+Japan Ski Tours will NOT provide insurance for participants on any JST trip.
 If a participant does not have proper insurance documentation he/she will be liable for her own medical and emergency evacuation expenses and will receive no refund, date change, or any kind of compensation from Japan Ski Tours.
 Please take this seriously and lean on the side of caution.

 Hazard Management and Skier Responsibilities

+Managing risk is JST’s number one priority.
+Our guides manage significant hazards inherent to sidecountry pursuits (e.g. avalanche, inclement weather, tee-accidents, rock fall, and high winds) but they cannot eliminate them.
 Please clearly understand that skiing in bounds and out of bounds is an inherently hazardous sport and both actions are only undertaken with the full knowledge and consent from the participant that these are inherently dangerous activities.
 You are choosing to engage in an activity in which skiers have been injured and worse.
 While these accidents are indeed infrequent, they may occur at any time and be out of our control.
 We ask that participants acknowledge that risk, and make their own choices about whether or not to engage in this activity.
-We ask that each participant is physically and mentally fit, is properly attired and equipped, and continues to assess him/her-self throughout the tour to ensure as safe a time as possible.
+We ask that each participant is physically and mentally fit, is properly attired and equipped, and continues to assess him/her-self throughout the trip to ensure as safe a time as possible.
 We ask that participants honestly and accurately describe themselves, in terms of fitness, health and skills, and their equipment to their guides, and that they adhere to the advice of their guide.